-Another type of affine transformation is a shear, where L-box are transformed into a rhombus-like structure.
+Another type of affine transformation is a shear, where an L-box is transformed into a rhombus-like structure.
 This, combined with rotational transformations, leads to some pretty interesting results.
 In the following example I overlay a rotated L-box with a translated x-sheared